Anal Glands Problems in Bulldogs and French Bulldogs

 The current medical purpose of these glands is not clear, but it’s speculated that during pre-domestication times they served to mark territory and as identification by scent, which might explain why dogs sniff that area.

-Anal Glands Problems in Bulldogs and French Bulldogs Clinical PRESENTATION:
+Anal Glands Disease in Bulldogs and French Bulldogs PRESENTATION:

 - BITING & ITCHING: trying to bite the back end

-- PAIN: cry in pain, bite their hind end
+- PAIN: Crying in pain, bite their hind end

-Anal Glands Problems in Bulldogs and French Bulldogs TYPE
+Bulldogs and French Bulldogs Anal Gland DISEASE TYPE

 - IMPACTED: most common bulldog anal gland problem